Ruissalo

 In the westernmost part of the island there is a spa and a camping area.
 Turku golf course is also situated here.
 The botanical garden of the University of Turku is situated in the middle of the island.
 Near the southern tip of the western part of the island was once a small, unofficial nude beach.
 Official nude beaches in Finland can only be found in Helsinki and in Pori.

 15.08% of the district's population are under 15 years old, while 13.49% are over 65.
 The district's linguistic makeup is 88.89% Finnish, 8.73% Swedish, and 2.38% other.

 The island hosts the annual rock festival Ruisrock.
 The Paavo Nurmi Marathon route goes through Ruissalo.

+Ruissalo was bombarded by British warships on 22 August 1854, during the Crimean War, in an incident known as the Skirmish of Ruissalo.